Ida Norrby

 As chairman of the Student Union in 1936–1938, Knutsson became the seat representative and announcer of the radio service in Uppsala and began his career in Sveriges radio.

-As a radio man, Knutsson was primarily known as the organizer of a quiz that for a long time was one of Sveriges radio's biggest successes.
-The program "Who knows what" began to be broadcast in 1939 together with Gösta Knutsson's co-worker "the know all" Einar Haglund.
+As a radio man, Knutsson became known above all as the organizer of quiz shows, which for a long time were one of Swedish Radio's biggest successes.
+The program "Who knows what" began to be broadcast in 1939 together with Gösta Knutsson's colleague "the all-knowing" Einar Haglund.

 First edition of Pelle Svanslös and Dachshund Max from 1944, published by Bonniers Children's library.
 Photo: Upplandsmuseet .